Skip to main content

 For each project, data providers may choose to license data under Creative Commons licenses:

-If data is licensed under CC BY NC 4.0 or CC BY 4.0, any use of that data requires attribution.
-It is the responsibility of the data provider and user to ensure proper attribution.
+If data is licensed under CC BY-NC or CC BY, any use of that data requires attribution.
+The data provider and user are responsible for ensuring proper attribution.

 For more information on licensing data, please see our FAQ page.

-For any sensitive species, Wildlife Insights will obfuscate the location so that the exact location cannot be determined from the data.
+Wildlife Insights will obfuscate (fuzz) the location of all deployments where any sensitive species is captured so that the exact location cannot be determined from the public data on the Explore page.
 Images may be available publicly, but will only be associated with the project.
-Wildlife Insights and Wildlife Insights Core Partners may use sensitive species data to create derived products but will never expose the underlying location data.
+Wildlife Insights and Wildlife Insights Core Partners may use sensitive species data to create derived products, but will never expose the underlying location data.

 How does Wildlife Insights define sensitive species?